emews/emews-project-creator/README.md

-# Emews Creator
+# EMEWS Creator

-Emewscreator is a python package for creating skeleton workflows for the Extreme-scale Model Exploration with Swift (EMEWS).
+EMEWS Creator is a python package for creating workflow projects for the Extreme-scale Model Exploration with Swift (EMEWS).
 The EMEWS framework enables the direct integration of multi-language model exploration (ME) algorithms while scaling dynamic computational experiments to very large numbers (millions) of models on all major HPC platforms.
 EMEWS has been designed for any "black box" application code, such as agent-based and microsimulation models or training of machine learning models, that require multiple runs as part of